Liuzhou Rail Transit

-Liuzhou Rail Transit (柳州轨道交通 (Liǔzhōu guǐdào jiāotōng)) is a monorail metro system currently under construction in Liuzhou, Guangxi Zhuang autonomous region, China.
-Currently Lines 1 and 2 are under construction using monorails manufactured under a JV between Bombardier Transportation and CRRC.
-It is planned to consist of lines 1, 2, 3 and 4 and suburban lines S1, S2 and S3.
+Liuzhou Rail Transit (柳州轨道交通 (Liǔzhōu guǐdào jiāotōng)) is a cancelled monorail system in Liuzhou, Guangxi Zhuang autonomous region, China.
+Lines 1 and 2 were under construction using monorails manufactured under a JV between Bombardier Transportation and CRRC.
+It was planned to consist of lines 1, 2, 3 and 4 and suburban lines S1, S2 and S3.

+The project construction has been suspended since 2022.
+As of 2024, some of the structures are being demolished.

 History

 Construction of a light railroad had started in Liuzhou in 1928.
-The railroad opened on March 1, 1933 and had two branches (one via Dongda Road to the Liuzhou Brick Factory and another to the First Division of the National Revolutionary Army) and a total length of 8.3 km.
+The railroad opened on March 1, 1933, and had two branches (one via Dongda Road to the Liuzhou Brick Factory and another to the garrison of First Division of the National Revolutionary Army) and a total length of 8.3 km.
 The train used was a small trail that needed manpower to assist.
-The line was shut down in the early 1950s and the track was demolished.
+However, the line was shut down in the early 1950s and the track was demolished.